As Low As You Can Get

-The tenors are the smallest section in any barbershop chorus.
-They sing the highest harmony notes in the chord, consistently above the melody line.
-A light and pure tone in the voice allows this not to overpower the melody below, as the tenors sit as the 'fairies on top' of the ringing barbershop chords.
-This part naturally suits light and lyrical sopranos, comfortable with singing higher notes.
+The tenors are the smallest section in any barbershop chorus and sing the highest harmony notes in the chord, consistently above the melody line.
+A light and pure tone allows this not to overpower the melody below, as the tenors sit as the 'fairies on top' of the ringing barbershop chords.

-Baritones sing within a very similar pitch range to the Lead part, weaving their notes above and below the melody to fill out any missing notes in the chords.
-They listen carefully to the sound around them, adjusting their notes subtly to balance the pitch and volume, so it helps to have a good ear for music.
-This part is ideal for singers with an average pitch range, but who enjoy the challenge of singing an interesting harmony line.
+Baritones sing in a similar pitch range to the Leads, weaving their notes above and below the melody to fill out any missing notes in the chords.
+They listen carefully to the sound around them, adjusting their notes subtly to balance the pitch and volume.